 As a college preparatory high school with 100% college placement, we are committed to assisting girls in finding the right college or university to continue their learning and pursue their career and professional goals.
 This exploration begins freshman year and culminates in Senior Seminar.
 Students utilize Naviance as a tool to explore interests, personality types, careers, majors and possible colleges and universities.
 We know each family's budget and college goals are different and our counseling department is here to help your daughter navigate this exciting path of opportunity.
-We are thrilled to report that the Class of 2018 was awarded over $29.6 million dollars in scholarships and grants!World and Classical Languages
+We are thrilled to report that the Class of 2019 was awarded more than $31.5 million dollars in scholarships and grants!World and Classical Languages

 Students choose among four languages to study: Spanish, French, Latin and Mandarin, and can earn college credit in each of these languages through our partnerships with the Online School for Girls and Niagara University.
 As one of the inaugural partners with UB's Confucius Institute, Sacred Heart has welcomed instructors from China since 2011.
 We also offer a popular club, American Sign Language.
 Our languages are taught in our newest wing (2012) converted from convent space into state of the art classrooms.